zenparsing/chromium-futures/README.md

 needs is another way to do multithreading.
 * Providing a fully generic library for utilizing C++ coroutines.
 Coroutines are a powerful language-level tool that can be used to express many different semantics and solve many different problems.
-We are focused on solving the callback-oriented programming problem.
+The solution should be focused on solving the callback-oriented programming problem.
 Generators (using a coroutine to produce a sequence of values) and async generators (using a coroutine to produce an asyncronous sequence of values), although interesting, should be outside of the scope of this solution.

 ## Solution Idea